gabrielcrds/RecSysColFilter/README.md

 # RecSysColFilter
 A recommendation algorithm based on collaborative filtering, made with C++.
 This was a programming activity of a class that I attended in the beginning of 2017.
-The theacher made a closed Kaggle competition for the class, and I got the fifth place. <br />
+The theacher made a closed Kaggle competition for the class. <br />
 <br />
 To see it working, you must provide two input files.
 First the ratings.csv file, with the ratings that you already have in the following sintax: <br />